-We believe that annual cash bonuses, which generally reflect individual performance and the firm's current year financial performance, provide a short-term retention mechanism for our NEOs because such bonuses typically are paid during the last week of the year.
+We believe that annual cash bonuses, which generally reflect individual performance and the firm's current year adjusted financial performance, provide a short-term retention mechanism for our NEOs because such bonuses typically are paid in December.

-Annual cash bonuses in respect of 2022 performance for each NEO were determined in November 2022 and paid in December 2022.
-These bonuses, and the 2022 long-term incentive compensation awards described immediately below, were based on management's evaluation, subject to the Compensation Committee's review and approval, of each NEO's performance during the year, the firm's progress in advancing its Growth Strategy during the year, the performance of the NEO's business unit or function compared to business and operational goals established in each NEO's performance scorecard at the beginning of the year, and the firm's current-year financial performance.
+Annual cash bonuses in respect of 2023 performance for each NEO were determined in November 2023 and paid in December 2023.
+These bonuses, and the 2023 long-term incentive compensation awards described immediately below, were based on management's evaluation, subject to the Compensation Committee's review and approval, of each NEO's performance during the year, the firm's progress in advancing its Growth Strategy during the year, the performance of the NEO's business unit or function compared to business and operational goals established in each NEO's performance scorecard at the beginning of the year, and the firm's current-year adjusted financial performance.

-In respect of 2022, Mr. Bernstein received a cash bonus of \$4,925,000 in accordance with the terms of the employment agreement into which he entered with the General Partner, AB and AB Holding as of May 1, 2017 (the "CEO Employment Agreement") and after review of Mr. Bernstein's performance during 2022 by the Compensation Committee.
+In respect of 2023, Mr. Bernstein received a cash bonus of \$4,515,000 in accordance with the terms of the employment agreement into which he entered with the General Partner, AB and AB Holding as of May 1, 2017 (the "CEO Employment Agreement") and after review of Mr. Bernstein's performance during 2023 by the Compensation Committee.
 Please refer to "Overview of Mr. Bernstein's Employment Agreement" below for additional information relating to Mr. Bernstein's cash bonus and other compensation elements.